kanthoney/sql-motif/doc/table.md

 * `Update(record, [old, options])`.
 Produces a full `update` query including the `update` keyword.

+* `updateSafe(record, [old, options])` (*experimental*).
+Produces an `update` query, throwing an error if any part of the primary key is missing from either the main table or joined tables not marked as read only.
+Does not currently detect if the missing key can be obtained from one of the subtables.

+* `UpdateSafe(record, [old, options])` (*experimental*).
+Produces an `update` query, including the `update` keyword, throwing an error if the part of the primary key is missing.

 ### Delete methods

 * `delete(record, [options])`.
 Produces a `delete` statement excluding the `delete` keyword.
 Takes an optional [`options`](./table-options) argument.